Kamaka Hepa: Personal life

-Hepa's father, Roland Hepa, is originally from Kapa'a, Hawaii and is of Hawaiian and Filipino descent.
+Hepa's father, Roland Hepa, died in December 2023.
+He was originally from Kapa'a, Hawaii and was of Hawaiian and Filipino descent.
 Hepa's mother, Taqulik (née Opie), is an Iñupiaq from Utqiagvik.
 His mother played basketball for Barrow High School, while his father was a multi-sport athlete in high school.

 Hepa's older sister, Lynette, was a standout basketball player for Barrow High School before playing collegiately at Fort Lewis College.
 On November 23, 2015, his half-brother, Radford Kawika Hepa, was shot and killed in Anchorage, Alaska.
 Kamaka’s younger brother, Keoni, is a collegiate football player at Simon Fraser.